How to Spend 4 Days in Rome, Italy Itinerary

 We choose a tour that included a guided tour of the museums, Sistine Chapel, and entrance to Saint Petersburg.
 While I don’t think you need a physical guide, skipping the line is worth it!
 Check out Vatican Skip the line tours here!

 The Vatican is the 5th largest museum in the world.
-Although the inside of the Vatican museum kind of felt like a zoo (since there were SOOO many people).
-There were tons of really stunning (and important) pieces of art!
+Being that this is the Vatican, the inside of the felt like a zoo since there were SO many people.

 Address: Viale Vaticano, 00165 Roma RM, Italy